Why SMART Goals Work Better Than Regular Goals

 - Be healthier overall?

-And that’s where problems start:
+And that’s where the problems begin:

 - No clear starting point